pschatzmann/arduino-dlna/README.md

 - [gmrender-resurrect](https://github.com/hzeller/gmrender-resurrect): A headless UPnP/DLNA media renderer based on pupnp
 - [ushare](https://github.com/yitsunweng/ushare) A UPnP/DLNA media server

+This can be quite useful for testing the functionality.

 This library provides memory-efficient classes to implement DLNA devices and clients (control points).

 ## Device Types and Control Points